bravuralion/TD2-Passenger-Information-System/README.md

 ![enter image description here](https://cloud.furry.fm/index.php/apps/files_sharing/publicpreview/tZCD2s7BQxzZcTY?file=&fileId=1093590&x=3844&y=1951&a=true)
 ![enter image description here](https://cloud.furry.fm/index.php/apps/files_sharing/publicpreview/a7Xkk97Ys8wALPi?file=&fileId=1093616&x=3844&y=1951&a=true)
-As you may know, I have already written a tool for the dispatcher where you can make station announcements: https://td2.info.pl/english-boards/simple-text-announcement-generator/

-I have written a simple tool in Powershell that the train driver can use to generate announcements for his passengers.
-The program is designed to be as simple as possible.
-The timetable is loaded automatically and the announcements are generated with Microsoft Azure Voice.
-There is also the option of making special announcements.
-Hotkeys for the most important functions are supported and the voice output can be customized via a configuration file.
-(Tutorial in this article below).
-The program is constantly being expanded with new features, so check this post regularly :)
+This program simulates a Passenger Information System for the game Train Driver 2.
+The tool was created from 2 individual Powershell programs which have now been rewritten in Python and have been combined.
+There is a separate mode for the train driver to generate announcements for the train and its passengers and a mode for the dispatcher to generate platform announcements.
+The tool is designed to maximize the degree of automation with minimal input from the user.

 ![enter image description here](https://cloud.furry.fm/index.php/apps/files_sharing/publicpreview/R7CXwYWC3wfx3wo?file=&fileId=1093632&x=3844&y=1951&a=true)